rahul-rakshit/unofficial-makers-linux-guide/README.md

 **Linux and Proprietary Drivers**

 Bad hardware support on Linux for PCs was historically quite a frustrating problem.
-This is not Linux's fault: Device manufacturers that do not provide a Linux-version of their device drivers effectively block you from using their hardware on Linux.
+This is not Linux's fault: Device manufacturers that do not provide open-source or provide a Linux-version for their device drivers effectively block you from using their hardware on Linux.
 Sometimes there is a proprietary Linux driver which you can install along during installing the operating system.
 I hear that in the last 5 years many more devices are being supported and you can almost always just "throw linux" at some hardware and it will most probably work.

 Still, you should _try Ubuntu without installing_ first!
 Only commit to installing when you've checked that your Wi-Fi, keyboard, trackpad and webcam work.